provbs/CR_DL_FU/README.md

 # CR_DL_FU
-Github code for Deep learning for lesion-specific detection of change in follow-up chest radiographs
+Github code for
+"Automated evaluation of pulmonary lesion changes on chest radiograph during follow-up using semantic segmentation"